danimrath/SFRPG-Ship-HUD/README.md

 ## Enabling the HUD

+The HUD will be shown automatically for all players on any scene when a token for chosen ship actor is detected.

 ![Ship-HUD-1.png](screenshots%2FShip-HUD-1.PNG)

 1) Enter the name of the ship actor you wish to be displayed by the HUD